 - Tetanus is caused by a bacterium that can be found in soil and droppings just about everywhere.
 It survives in the environment for long periods of time.
 It enters the body through wounds, particularly puncture wounds if the wound is dirty.
 Puncture wounds on the sole of the foot are common sites of infection.
 Infection can be acquired via the intestines, after eating contaminated soil or droppings, through gastric or intestinal ulcers.
 In foals, infection can occur via the umbilicus (navel).
 The tetanus bacteria do not need oxygen and multiply rapidly in the damaged tissues at the site of the injury.
 They produce a toxin and it is this potent neurotoxin that causes the classical signs of tetanus.

 - A contagious and fatal viral brain disease of dogs and other mammals that causes madness and convulsions transmissible through the saliva to humans.
 Skunks, raccoons, and bats are commonly rabies positive in TN.

 - Caused by a bacterium, Erysipelothrix rhusiopathiae (syn, insidiosa) that is found in most, if not all pig farms.
 Up to 50 percent of animals may carry it in their tonsils.
 It is always present in either the pig or in the environment because it is excreted via saliva, feces, or urine.
 It is also found in many other species, including birds and sheep and can survive outside the pig for a few weeks and longer in light soils.
 Thus it is impossible to eliminate it from a herd.
 The most susceptible animals are growing pigs, non-vaccinated gilts and up to fourth parity sows.

 Highly Trained Veterinarians

-The vets in our Morrison office have been providing excellent care to the local Equine community for many years.
+The vets in our Morrison office have been providing excellent care to the local Farming community for many years.
 Our clinics pride ourselves on staying up to date on new medicines and surgical techniques while maintaining decades of experience from practicing senior veterinarians.